Fdawgs/yh-fhir-listeners/CONTRIBUTING.md

 ### Development Workflow

-The development workflow requires that you write all the code seperate of Mirth, then add to a channel in Mirth Connect and test there.

-Mirth Connect uses the [Rhino Engine](https://developer.mozilla.org/en-US/docs/Mozilla/Projects/Rhino) which supports a number of EcmaScript ES6/ES2015 features.
+Mirth Connect uses the [Rhino Engine](https://developer.mozilla.org/en-US/docs/Mozilla/Projects/Rhino) which supports a select number of EcmaScript ES6/ES2015 features.
-Mirth Connect however, does not support the following features:

--   template literals
--   global returns
--   let and const

 `.eslintrc.json` has ESLint rules relating to the features that Mirth Connect doesn't support turned off.
+The channel code is transcompiled to be backwards compatible with Mirth Connect using [Babel](https://babeljs.io/).

+The workflow steps are as follows:

+1. Alter files in /src
+2. Run `yarn build` to migrate files from `/src` to `/dist` and transcompile the changes
+3. Copy code from `/dist` into Mirth Connect channel and test in Mirth

 ## Pull Request Checklist